About the Collection

 - Julie Benell

-Recipes, photographs, slides, negatives, correspondence, book announcements, brochures and flyers, menus, clippings, scrapbooks, awards, clothing and personal memborabilia.
-Manuscript and page proofs of her cookbook, Let's Eat at Home are included, as well as a videotape
+Recipes, photographs, slides, negatives, correspondence, book announcements, brochures and flyers, menus, clippings, scrapbooks, awards, clothing and personal memorabilia.
+Manuscript and page proofs of her cookbook, Let’s Eat at Home are included, as well as a videotape and recipe collections.

 - Wilma A. Brown, Ph.D.